FAQ

 Are payouts and device-time rewards live?

-They are part of the Choreze reward path: kids turn approved work into parent-approved redemptions, families choose what points are worth, and rewards can become money or device time without one parent doing the math in their head.
+They are part of the Choreze reward path: kids turn approved work into parent-approved redemptions, families choose what points are worth, and rewards can become gift cards, manual payouts, custom rewards, or device time without one parent doing the math in their head.

 Will this become notification noise?